Core Concepts

 Design features for copy-paste

-What tools like Tailwind and Shad-CN have done for copy-pasting components, we aim to replicate for entire features.
+What tools like Tailwind and Shad-CN enabled for copy-pasting components, we aim to replicate for entire features and domains.

 That includes the UI, hooks, logic, resolvers, API’s, zod schemas, db models, fetchers, utils and more.